 Groot won second place for “using the unexpected” by incorporating the use of pool noodles into his design.
 So crafty!

 You don’t have to be a resident of Cambria to enter in your scarecrow.
-All you need is to register your entry by September 15th, and to have a business who will display your entry outside their location in certain designated areas around Cambria from 8am on October 1st through October 31st.
+All you need is to register your entry by mid-September, and to have a business who will display your entry outside their location in certain designated areas around Cambria from 8am on October 1st through October 31st.

 The scarecrows will be taken down after October 31, but if you can’t make it to the festival to admire them in all of their glory in person before that, you can check out my slideshow below and a gallery of some of the most memorable ones on the official website by clicking here!